Raymond’s Run Mrs. Bouchard/ Mrs. Pierre after Wed.

 Phrases

-be extremely or excessively shocked or appalled."apparently everyone at the film festival is clutching their pearls in horror over the explicit sex scenes in his new film"
+clutch one's pearls be extremely or excessively shocked or appalled."apparently everyone at the film festival is clutching their pearls in horror over the explicit sex scenes in his new film"

-at a critical moment. "why are some athletes able to perform in the clutch while
+in the clutch at a critical moment. "why are some athletes able to perform in the clutch while

 CROUCH